claresudbery/clare-wiki-ably/pages/organising/tools/kit.md

 - It's not obvious from the main screen but go to Send => Broadcasts
 - Open the broadcast by clicking on the title, NOT by three dots => Open
 - Now you'll see an edit button at the top right
+## Get a shareable url for a published post

+1. Go to the Broadcasts page and click on your broadcast's title

+2. Click the "Open" button at the top right of the report page

+3. Copy the URL from your browser's address bar - this is your shareable link

+## Troubleshooting

+### Bad gateway error (502)

+- This appeared briefly late at night and was fixed by their team - don't know what the problem was (see emails 14/10/25)
+### Bad formatting of bullet lists

+- this was a css problem and was fixed by them who, "have added some CSS codes to your creator profile and here is how a public broadcast now looks like, please see the screenshot below for your reference."
+- (see emails on 1/10/25)
+### Deleting test broadcasts

+- "Unfortunately, we can't delete the Broadcast email that sent out already."
+### Removing the X/Twitter share button from your pages

+- They sorted it out for me: "I added a CSS code to remove the X share button."
+- See emails 8/4/25